-Your Assistant WAV Manager is Gillian Kannemeyer.
+Your WAV Manager is Gillian Kannemeyer.
 Gillian was brought up on a farm in the North Eastern Cape which instilled a love for animals and nature.
 After a stint in Botswana, Gill returned to South Africa to share and encourage others of the beauty that South Africa has to offer her people in its cultural diverseness.
 As an artist she recognises the serenity and beauty around her, loves people and wants to share this with the wild animal volunteers at the Ranch.
 Her passion is life and all that it holds!

-Your other WAV hosts are Sheree Botes, Sumari Alberts, Dedre Rupping and Stephanie Swanepoel.
+Your amazing WAV hosts are Sheree Botes, Anina Swart and Stephanie Swanepoel.

 Providing you with delicious, healthy meals and looking after all your requirements at both lodges is your Lodge Manager, Helen van Tonder, She is the mother of 3 sons, one daughter and a beautiful granddaughter and is enjoying the extended “mothering” involved in looking after all the Volunteers as they come and go.
 Helen is ably assisted by Lodge Assistants Margie Mxosana, Cynthia Nkewana, Rosetta Witbooi and Eva Hurling.

 They keep both lodges hygienically clean and fresh each day and enjoy contact with the volunteers.
 You will always get a happy smile and loving care from them!